iamciera/openNotebook/Montium/Using_liftOver_to_retrieve sequences.md

 # Using_liftOver_to_retrieve sequences

+# Success

+To start you should have:

+1. chain file (one for each **species of interest**)
+2. .bed file with **regions of interest** from *Drosophila melanogastor*
+3. **species of interest** assembly file

+### Workflow

+**Step 1**: Use `liftOver` to translate regions of interest from *D. melanogastor* to species of interest.
+In directory with chain file, use this example command:

+    ~/programs/liftOver/liftOver -minMatch=0.1 -multiple ~/data/testBED.bed Dmel_to_MEMB002A.over.chain ~/data/testOutput.bed ~/data/testUnlifted.bed

+Output is put into the file `testOutput.bed`.
+If you check this file it will tell you how many regions were translated.
+They are labelled in the last column of the output .bed file.
+Also check how many sequences were not lifted in the `testUnlifted.bed` file.

+**Step 2**: Use `bedtools` `fastaFromBed` tool to get sequences in .fasta format from the **species of interest**.
+Make sure you copy the original .fa file into a folder with write privileges.
+Run this example command

+    fastaFromBed -fi MEMB002A_velvet_gap_closer_reapr_pipeline_break_default_gap_closer_1kbplus_upper_short_header.fa -bed testOutput.bed -fo testOutput.fasta

+## Problems

+The overall goal is to get all this information back into the large database.

+1. The output fasta entry name does not match anything from the database.
+Although in the intermediate .bed file, the original id name is there.
+So that could be used as an intermediate step.....
+2. When you perform liftOver you often get multiple sequence matches.
+Make sure you understand what is going on here.
+3. The sequences are going to be different lengths for every species.

+The key is to really specify how you want to be able to use this database....

+# How I got to Success

 ## liftOver

 Program that allows you to move annotations from one assembly to another.
 This tool converts genome coordinates and genome annotation files between assemblies.